arojunior/barbecue-orders/README.md

 - [ ] Companies list should has a link in quantity column to go to orders page

 ### New company
-- [ ] Users can create one or more companies.
+- [x] Users can create one or more companies.
 If they got no companies, they can't create orders
-- [ ] The form should verify if ENI is valid.
+- [ ] The form should verify if ENI (a.k.a CNPJ in Brazil) is valid.
 All fields are required

 ### New order
-- [ ] Users should select one company to create an order, after that they can select the product and quantity
+- [x] Users should select one company to create an order, after that they can select the product and quantity

 ### My orders
 - [ ] Users can view orders information and cancel an order whenever they want